 - beta carotene, lycopene, lutein, zeaxanthin, and cryptoxanthin are antioxidants that help neutralize free-radicals and prevent oxidation and cancer

-Persimmon is rich in vitamin A, C, the B vitamins.
+Persimmon is rich in vitamins A, C and the B vitamins.
 In the minerals department, it is dense-packed with calcium, potassium, iron, manganese, phosphorus and copper.

 Health Benefits of Persimmon

 Persimmon does have laxative and diuretic properties and is particularly recommended for people suffering from liver problems.
 It is also an energy-dense fruit.
 That’s why it is recommended for children, people playing sports and people who are physically or mentally tired.